jusdisgi/PseudonymiCaps/README.md

 ## TL;DR

-Clone the repo and use OpenSCAD to open the [keycap file](https://github.com/jusdisgi/PseudonymiCaps/blob/main/PG1316S_DES_17x17.scad), then edit the parameters near the top to generate a keycap.
+Clone the repo and use OpenSCAD to open the keycap file (one of the .scad files not in the libraries dir), then edit the parameters near the top to generate a keycap.
 Export to .stl or whatever else.

 ## But why tho?